 What happens if I miss a dose?

-Since naproxen is sometimes taken only when needed, you may not be on a dosing schedule.
+Since naproxen is taken as needed, you may not be on a dosing schedule.
 If you are taking the medication regularly, take the missed dose as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and take the medicine at your next regularly scheduled time.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?